das-developers/das2docs/das2.3-ICD/README.md

     site customizations may be added in the future without breaking standard/older tools.

-  * The W axis has been added so that we can stream volumetric data such as Mars Express radargrams.
+  * The W axis has been added for streaming volumetric data, such as Mars Express radargrams.

   * Data joins across packets are now explicit using the group attribute, this way each array can have a unique name in the